 "We still have a relatively small number of provisional ballots that are taking a little longer to process than expected,'' Macdonald said.

-Both mayor races in Oakland and San Leandro remain up in the air, as no candidate in either race received the needed majority of initial votes to claim victory,
+Both mayor races in Oakland and San Leandro remain up in the air, as no candidate in either race received the needed majority of initial votes to claim victory, leaving the races to be decided by the ranked-choice voting process -- which is being used for the first time in Alameda County in the cities of Oakland, Berkeley and San Leandro.
+Several thousand votes remain to be counted, he said.

 Ranked-choice voting -- also known as instant-runoff voting -- allowed voters to rank their first-, second- and third-choice candidates for a single office.
 If no candidate receives more than 50 percent of the vote when ballots are tallied, the ranked-choice voting system kicks in.

 The system starts eliminating candidates from the bottom up.
 When a voter's first choice is eliminated, their second choice is then counted.
 This process of elimination occurs until a candidate has 50 percent of the vote.
+The system eliminates the need for a primary.

 However, for the system to work, all votes must be verified before the process can begin -- thus necessitating the current delay in knowing the winner of a race.